Alekssandher/angular-blog/README.md

 [![Live Demo](https://img.shields.io/badge/Live-Demo-blue)](https://alekssandher.github.io/angular-blog/)

 ## 📖 About
 Angular Blog is a static gaming blog built with Angular.
-It features articles about video games, providing a clean and modern interface for browsing content.
+It features articles about video games with a clean interface.

 ## 🚀 Features
 - 📜 Static blog with dynamic content rendering